Delayed cord clamping for 3 minutes or longer has long term benefits to the neonate, does NO harm and does not affect the mother in a negative way.

 Conversely, immediate clamping of the umbilical cord leads to a higher incidence of anaemia or iron deficiency on infants at 4 months of age.
 Seeing that iron deficiency and lowered blood oxygen levels are associated with delays in early infant development, clamping and cutting the cord immediately after birth seems counterproductive and counter-intuitive.
 Physiological cord vessel closure occurs after the newborn baby’s lungs are inflated by the extra volume of blood transfused via the umbilical cord from the placenta.
 This capillary inflation stimulates the gasping reflex and the baby breathes.
 It is therefore expedient to allow the baby to remain level with the mother’s body for a few minutes after the birth.

 But there are other concerns here: When 34% of women who die in childbirth in 3rd world countries and 13% of women (who die in childbirth) in developed countries are dying from post-partum haemorrhage, active management of the third stage of labour saves women’s lives.
 Active management of the third stage of labour is characterized by immediate cord clamping and administration of an intra-muscular injection of oxytocin.
 Most medical workers in and out of hospitals have, up till now, been encouraged to follow this protocol globally.
-Immediate cord clamping is however detrimental to the newborn and developing infant.
-Clearly protocols need to be modified.

 I recommend the following: